-ISSUES & SUPPORTING INFORMATION SOURCES: Potentially Significant Impact Less Than Sig- nificant with Mitigation In- corporated Less Than Significant Impact No Impact The site is situated on relatively level ground and is not immediately adjacent to any slopes or hillsides that could be potentially susceptible to slope instability.
-No signs of slope instability in the form of land-slides, rockfalls, earth flows, or slumps were observed at or near the subject site during Alta's investigation.
-As such, risks associated with slope instability should be considered "negligible."
-Therefore, impacts related to landsliding and slope failure would be less than significant , directly, indirectly, and cumulatively. b) Result in substantial soil erosion or the loss of topsoil?
+ISSUES & SUPPORTING INFORMATION SOURCES: Potentially Significant Impact Less Than Sig- nificant with Mitigation In- corporated Less Than Significant Impact No Impact The site is situated on relatively level ground and that could be potentially susceptible to slope insta slides, rockfalls, earth flows, or slumps were obsetion.
+As such, risks associated with slope instabi pacts related to landsliding and slope failure working cumulatively. bility.
+No sigr rved at or nea lity should be ns of slope instar of the subject sit considered "ne ability in the fo se during Alta's egligible."
+The rm of land- s investiga- erefore, imb) Result in substantial soil erosion or the loss of topsoil?
 Response: Erosion is a large-scale impact caused by huma water.
 Erosion cannot be eliminated, although e erosion control measures and best management p the potential impacts of erosion.
-No signs of erosion should engineer. existing regula practices) and losion were ob tions such as t NPDES permit oserved during he CBC (which requirements of Alta's field inv ch includes can reduce restigation.
+No signs of erosion erosion should engineer. existing regula practices) and losion were ob tions such as t NPDES permit oserved during the CBC (which requirements of Alta's field inv ch includes can reduce restigation.
 Although the three properties are relatively flat, th dirt in approximately 17 truckloads for Site 1B - Jil in approximately 25 truckloads for Site 2 - Transpo (5550 Harbor Street) will balance the dirt on site.
 Ison 1 (5625 J lillson Street) a nd 355 cubic y ards of dirt Adherence to state and local regulations will reduce directly, indirectly, and cumulatively. ce impacts rela ated to erosion to less than s ignificant, c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse?
 Response: See Responses VII a iii and iv above, and d below v for additiona l information.
 Adherence to the recommendations of the geotech a less than significant impact on on-site or off-sit or collapse either directly, indirectly or cumulative e landslide, lat d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property?
 Response: Expansive soils contain certain types of clay m changes; the shrinking or swelling can shift, crack arid areas with seasonal changes of soil moisture expansive soils than areas with higher rainfall and i, or break stru experience a r ictures built on much higher fre such soils.
-Ar quency of pro rid or semi- The California Building Code (CBC) 2019, Volum that special foundation design consideration is en accordance with Table 18-1-B. The methodolog scribed in UBC Section 1803 and require an assessoil strength, adequacy of load-bearing soils, the potential for liquefaction.
+Ar quency of prol rid or semi- The California Building Code (CBC) 2019, Volum that special foundation design consideration is en accordance with Table 18-1-B. The methodolog scribed in UBC Section 1803 and require an assessoil strength, adequacy of load-bearing soils, the potential for liquefaction.
 The required content of tions for foundation type and design criteria.
 The provisions that are intended to mitigate the effects ment.
-In general, mitigation can be accomplished niques (i.e., stone columns, reinforcing nail and a priate foundation type and configuration, and use nployed if the y and scope is ssment of a v presence of course the Geotechniese recomme of expansive d through a conchors, deep soil expansion for a geotechnicariety of factors ompressible or ical Investigation dations can ir soils, liquefaction bination of geoil mixing, etc. Index is 20, or ical investigation, such as slope expansive so in includes recordude foundation, and different ground modifically, selection or ical investigation. r greater in on are de- be stability, Ils, and the ommenda- tion design ntial settle- ation tech- f an appro-
+In general, mitigation can be accomplished niques (i.e., stone columns, reinforcing nail and a priate foundation type and configuration, and use nployed if the y and scope is ssment of a v presence of course the Geotechniese recomme of expansive d through a conchors, deep soil expansion for a geotechnicariety of factors ompressible or ical Investigation dations can ir soils, liquefaction bination of geoil mixing, etc. Index is 20, or ical investigations, such as slope expansive soin includes reconclude foundation, and differe ground modifically, selection of r greater in on are de- be stability, Ils, and the ommenda- tion design ntial settle- ation tech- f an appro-